 - Have at least 5 years of experience teaching science, technology, engineering or math related subjects at the K-12 level

-- Have experience with the Next Generation Science Standards and Common Core Standards and how they are applied within a classroom
+- An excellent grasp of the Next Generation Science Standards (or local equivalent) and Common Core Standards and how they are applied within a classroom

 - Leadership experience in creating, designing, and delivering professional development activities to other teachers